 Facilitated by Rev. Anne HueyA professionally-led monthly support group for LGBT people who have experienced loss.The group meets on the 4th Tuesdays of the month from 5:30PM to 7PM.

 For more information and to help control the size of the group, please email Zakk at email@example.com.

 Monthly peer-led casual, drop-in discussion group for people who were assigned anything other than male at birth but now reside somewhere on the masculine spectrum—i.e. transguys and transmasculine non-binary people.
 Group meets the 4th Tuesday of every month from 6:30-8PM.

-Free HIV & STI Testing on the 2nd and 4th Wednesdays of each month - Testing offered in partnership with AIDS Activities Office at Lehigh Valley Hospital and Allentown Health Bureau
+Free HIV & STI Testing on the 2nd and 4th Wednesdays of each month - Testing offered in partnership with Comprehensive Health Services (formerly the AIDS Activities Office) at Lehigh Valley Health Network, and the Allentown Health Bureau.

 No insurance or residency requirements.

 Sponsored by: Grindr

 HIV/STI testing services are funded by the Gamma Mu Foundation.